Null53c/Python-Crawlers/README.md

         -> `crawl_85814_images.py`

 #### whitelist_4_crawlers
-Pretty self explanatory ip's that dont freak out being crawled and some that crawl.
+Pretty self explanatory.
 Your welcome.

 #### mzitu.com crawlers
 I was going to be paid for this work but never got the second half of the payment so open sourcing I also got                             pretty carried away...
 I will list in order of code quality and results.